 But how can web agencies keep up with market demands, particularly when website translation can prove a real challenge?

-If you’re reading this article, then it’s likely you’re already at least somewhat curious to see how you can use Weglot in your next multilingual client project.
+If you’re reading this article, then it’s likely you’re already at least somewhat curious to see how you can use Weglot as a web agency or freelancer in your next multilingual client project.
 So, let’s take a closer look at how exactly Weglot works and the workflow you can adopt for adding languages and onboarding your clients.

 We mentioned that Weglot removes the complexities of website translation, but how exactly?